 Nia teaches the Body’s Way so that we learn to listen to the voices of the body as guide and teacher.
 It provides an approach to life that uses everyday movement and activities to stimulate, to heal, and to bring joy.
 It’s called dancing through life!
 It unlocks the wisdom in our bodies and connects us to the movement of life.

 Jen has been a certified Nia instructor since 2003.
 She has taught Nia classes in the Boulder/Denver area for over 17 years.
 She invites both newcomers and seasoned dancers to experience her class and the joy of movement.

-Justine Sanchez has been a practicing yogini for the past 13 years.
+Justine Sanchez has been a practicing yogini for over 20 years.
 After the birth of her son, Justine suffered a sciatic injury that brought her to her knees and to yoga.
 She found her teacher, Sofia Diaz, in 2002.
 Ever since, Sofia has continued to bring Justine to her knees in the consistent bow that IS Hatha yoga.
 It is with much gratitude to her teacher that Justine offers her practice as a teacher in and around the Boulder area.

 Justine, her husband, and son live at 9,260 ft in a straw bale home they built together in Ward, CO.
 Living in close proximity to the elements, as well as the “chop wood/carry water” lifestyle, informs her practice and her offerings.

 Teaching and living in the Nederland area for over a decade, Justine’s practice is honed towards strengthening and maintaining healthy bodies as mountain dwellers.
 As well, her class offers an opportunity to contemplate how a bodily practice can inform our moods, inspirations, and life challenges.